 Gifts of Cash

 Cash contributions by check or credit card offer the easiest ways to give.
 MMC accepts Visa, MasterCard, and American Express.
 Checks should be made payable to Marymount Manhattan College and mailed to:

 New York, NY 10021

 Please visit our Recurring Gift webpage to learn more about our newest method of giving to Marymount Manhattan.

 All full-time faculty and staff of Marymount Manhattan College can choose to donate to the Annual Fund through payroll deduction.
-Please fill out our Annual Fund Contribution Form and return to Jessica St. Marie, Assistant Director of Alumni Relations and Advancement Events.
+Please fill out our Annual Fund Contribution Form and return it to Jessica St. Marie, Assistant Director of Annual Giving.

 Appreciated marketable securities offer an attractive and convenient way to give to Marymount Manhattan College.
 Donors receive a tax deduction for the fair-market value of the securities they donate (calculated on the day of the transfer).